bergsans/archaize-js/text/6_on_template_literals.md

 ```

 ### Problem

-This means, that between *each* expression a 'joining' procedure would have to
+This  means,  that  between *each*  expression  a  'joining'
-be in place.
-With the terminology of ESTree, you'd call this a 'Binary Expression'.
+procedure would have to be in place.
+With the terminology of
+ESTree, you'd  call this a 'Binary  Expression'.It could, of
-It could, of course, be some other kind of binary expression, if you handle non-strings
+course,  be some  other kind  of binary  expression, if  you
-(3 - 2 and so on).
+handle non-strings(3 - 2 and so on).

-The syntax tree for template literals is a bit different from that of ordinary literals,
+The syntax  tree for  template literals  is a  bit different
-that (if more than one) must be 'joined' by some kind of binary expression,
+from that of ordinary literals, that (if more than one) must
+be 'joined' by some kind  of binary expression, usually with
-usually with an additive logic.
+an additive logic.

-The problem at hand, therefore, is that if you want to write a polyfill for template
+The problem at hand, therefore, is that if you want to write
-literals you must gather necessary 'facts' from the part of the AST that uses template
+a polyfill  for template literals you  must gather necessary
+'facts' from the part of the AST that uses template literals
-literals and convert those into literals, joining the (using a binary expression)
+and convert those into literals, joining the (using a binary
-included literals in a way compatible with ES5.
+expression) included literals in a way compatible with ES5.

 Now consider this (ES5) code snippet.